NikkiSmit/Brooklyn_Collisions/index.md

 ---
 layout: default
 ---

-<h1> Analyzing data on New York motor vehicle collisions to answer the following question:
-What are my ideas for reducing accidents in Brooklyn? </h1>

 <h3> QUESTION 1: What are the most dangerous streets for motor vehicle collisions in Brooklyn? </h3>